 A California brain injury attorney could help you hold the negligent person who caused your head injury responsible for the physical and financial consequences of this type of harm.
 Your lawyer might use expert witnesses to evaluate and determine the prognosis for your situation and how the brain injury is likely to affect your life.

-Long-Term Consequences of Head Injuries
+Long-Term Effects of a Head Injury

 The Mayo Clinic says that the patient can develop issues immediately, soon after the accident, or even years later.
 Regardless of when the complications appear, they can be long-lasting.
 Here are some of the ongoing adverse outcomes a person can experience after a brain injury: